 - cardiac arrest (such as after an electric shock / electrocution)

-6. What steps should employees take after an injury?
+6. What steps should I take after an injury?

-Employees in Nevada are advised to take the following course of action after being injured or acquiring a disease due to their job:
+In Nevada, you are advised to take the following course of action after being injured or acquiring a disease due to your job:

 - If the injury is serious, seek medical attention right away by going to the ER or calling 911.
 Have the doctor fill out a form C-4.